KnowEnG/Spreadsheets_Transformation/README.md

 7. Spreadsheet statistics
 8. Spreadsheet transpose

-## 1. Subset Based on Phenotype category & id
+## 1. Subset Based on Phenotype category and id

 Subset samples based on some phenotype column value, e.g., patients with longer survival.
 Output can be a smaller spreadsheet and possibly with fewer columns.